 Frontpoint’s monitoring reputation is tough to match

 Below is a table comparing the plans offered from Link and Frontpoint.
-Both companies offer three monitoring plans that offer different features.
-All six packages use cellular monitoring, which we recommend.
-Cellular monitoring is considered the best form of monitoring (opposed to broadband and landline) because you don’t have to worry about phone lines being cut by a thief and your system shutting down.
+Frontpoint offer two monitoring plans that offer different features, but Link offers three.
+All five packages use cellular monitoring, which we recommend.
+Cellular monitoring is considered the best form of monitoring (as opposed to broadband and landline) because you don’t have to worry about phone lines being cut by a thief and your system shutting down.

 *Crash and Smash Protection is a patented technology from Alarm.com.
 It alerts the monitoring station of damage to the alarm panel.
 If you don’t have Crash and Smash protection, the system shuts down if an intruder breaks the alarm panel, leaving your home unprotected.

-As you can see, Frontpoint and Link Interactive both have three monitoring plans and offer 100% cellular monitoring.
+As you can see, Frontpoint and Link Interactive both offer 100% cellular monitoring.
 Both monitoring services are UL listed, which is a highly recognized approval rating in the electronic security industry.
-Neither company offers app access from its introductory plans and both systems periodically “ping” the monitoring station to make sure the connection is intact.
+Frontpoint offers app access from its introductory plan, though Link Interactive does not.
+Both systems periodically “ping” the monitoring station to make sure the connection is intact.

 Where the two differ is that Frontpoint uses Rapid Response, which is one of the most highly considered monitoring stations in the United States.
 Rapid Response is Department of Defense approved, Underwriters Laboratories Inc. tested, Factory Mutual approved, and New York City Fire Department approved for commercial buildings.